rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-04-05-from-doctrine-annotations-parser-to-static-reflection.md

 ## Broken Spaces on Reprint

-Last but now least, spaces were completely removed on re-print:
+Last but not least, spaces were completely removed on re-print:

 ```diff
 -* @ORM\Table(name = "my_entity", indexes = {@ORM\Index(